 On March 6, 1941, 303 Marlborough was acquired from Henry Binney, Jr., by Louise Bowes, and on September 2, 1941, it was acquired from her by Kenneth Woodman, a gardener, and his wife, Elizabeth Helen (Fortune) Woodman.
 They previously had lived at 50 Gloucester.
 They operated 303 Marlborough as a lodging house, although it appears they did not change the legal occupancy from a single-family dwelling.
 They continued to live and operate a lodging house there until about 1947.

-By 1951, 303 Marlborough was the home of Margaret L. Cassidy, who operated it as a lodging house.
+On August 3, 1950, 303 Marlborough was purchased from Miss Farmer’s School by Margaret L. Cassidy, a social worker, who operated it as a lodging house.
 She continued to live there until about 1962, when she moved to an apartment at 520 Beacon.

 In June of 1962, Estelle Charles filed for (and subsequently received) permission to convert the house from a lodging house into a single-family dwelling.

 Edward and Estelle Charles operated several lodging houses on West Newton Street and on St. Botolph Street.
 It appears, however, that they made 303 Marlborough their home and did not accept lodgers there.

 Edward Charles died in April of 1987.
 Estelle Charles continued to live at 303 Marlborough until her death in September of 2001.